 CONTROLLING YOUR WAKE:

-Not really simple to understand if you are not a expert in boating.
+Not really simple to understand if you aren’t a expert in boating.
 It’s a matter of weight vs speed with your boat!
 What factors cause waves?
-1) Wind speed 2) Lake’s depth 3) Water displacement 4) Weight of the boat 5) Form of the boat touching the water 6) Boat speed .
-Also we must know that small waves become big ones from the effect on many boats at the same time.
+1) Wind speed 2) the depth of the lake 3) Water displacement 4) Weight of the boat 5) Shape of the boat in the water 6) Boat speed.
+Also we must know that small waves become big ones from the effect of many boats at the same time.

 - Boating responsibly when on the water (report irresponsible behaviour to the SQ if need be (no reports, no action)

 - WE NEED TO BE MINDFUL OF OTHERS AND OF WAVES.
 WE SHARE THE SAME LAKE AND AREN’T ALONE ON THE WATER – ASK GUESTS, FAMILY MEMBERS AND RENTERS TO RESPECT OTHERS AND THE LAKE AS WELL.
 WE NEED TO FIND A HAPPY MEDIUM AND USE OUR BETTER JUDGEMENT:

 - Slower = bigger waves (more damage to the shoreline, docks, boats)

 - Faster = smaller waves (more danger to people and wildlife)